Software-Improvement-Group/sigridci/docs/capabilities/system-security-importing-checkmarx.md

 - [CxFlow download page](https://github.com/checkmarx-ltd/cx-flow/releases)
 - [CxFlow documentation](https://github.com/checkmarx-ltd/cx-flow/wiki/)

 Below is a sample CxFlow configuration file that can be used.
-It should be tailored to your situation, but the export format should be Sarif. the [CxFlow wiki](https://github.com/checkmarx-ltd/cx-flow/wiki/Configuration) documents available configuration options.
+It should be tailored to your situation, but the export format should be Sarif.
+See the [CxFlow wiki](https://github.com/checkmarx-ltd/cx-flow/wiki/Configuration) documents available configuration options.

 This can be executed in a CI pipeline.
 CxFlow provides [tutorials to integrate with various CI platforms](https://github.com/checkmarx-ltd/cx-flow/wiki/Tutorials).
 The simplest version is running e.g.: `java -jar cx-flow.jar --spring.config.location=cxflow-config.yml --scan --cx-project=<project> -- app=<app> --f=<codebase>`